Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact a Wage and Hour Lawyer

 Employment laws can be complex, and employees often feel intimidated by the prospect of filing an overtime pay lawsuit against their employers.
 The employment lawyers at our firm understand our clients’ needs and motivations, and can help them navigate the legal system so that they may recover the full overtime lawsuit damages to which they are entitled.
-If you are unsure whether you are an exempt or non-exempt employee, or if you believe you were wrongfully denied overtime pay, contact us to schedule a free consultation with an experienced wage and hour lawyer who can evaluate your situation and determine whether any employment laws were broken.
+If you are unsure whether you are an exempt or non-exempt employee, or if you believe you were wrongfully denied overtime pay, contact us to schedule a consultation with an experienced wage and hour lawyer who can evaluate your situation and determine whether any employment laws were broken.